A storm was brewing behind the scenes. But that didn’t stop Kevin Pietersen from producing one of the knocks of the decade.

-“They say ‘never meet your heroes’, and if ever there was a classic case, KP was it,” Taylor later wrote.
+“They say ‘never meet your heroes’, and if ever there was a classic case, KP was it,” Taylor later wrote in his own autobiography.

 But then again, Pietersen was never the virtuous hero.
 He railed against the establishment suits, his coaches and teammates.
 Enigmatic?
 Probably.
 Genius?
 Definitely.

 87.2 Dale Steyn to Kevin Pietersen, four runs